andela-rakpan/document-management-system/README.md

 * Users can only create plain textual documents and retrieve same when needed.
 * Users cannot share documents with people, but can make document `public` to make it available to other users.
 * Users cannot delete their accounts unless via the action of an admin of the system.
+* Users login and obtain a token which is verified on every request, but users cannot logout (nullify the token), however tokens become invalid when it expires (after 1 day).

 #### _**Contributing**_
 Contributors are welcome to further enhance the features of this API by contributing to its development.
 The following guidelines should guide you in contributing to this project: